Mosin Nagant Review

 In addition to its tremendous use in battle, the bolt-action has also been used extensively for hunting around the world.
 Although the Russia Mosin Nagant can be found throughout Europe, Asia, and the Middle East, it has made its way to the western hemisphere over the years.
-As one of the largest arms exporters in the world, Russia is known for their firearm manufacturing capabilities.
+As one of the largest arms exporters in the world, the Soviet Union is known for their firearm manufacturing capabilities.
 The Mosin Nagant is just one of several legendary guns to come from the Ruskies, including the AK-47 and the Makarov pistol.
 The Mosin Nagant was the result of a major defeat at the hands of the Ottoman Empire back in 1877.
 The Soviet single-shot rifles were no match for the Turkish Winchesters and the result was disastrous.

 View this post on Instagram

 Галина Макаровна, санитарка 14-го стрелкового полка 7-й гвардейской стрелковой дивизии (1942г). ———— Galina Makarovna, nurse of the 14th Infantry Regiment of the 7th Guards Rifle Division (1942). #worldwar2 #wwii #ww2 #war #axishistory #secondworldwar #worldwarii #warhistory #worldwartwo #history #wartime #axis #allied #warpic #weapon #worldwar2history #russian #warphotography #СоветскийСоюз #gun #rifle #краснаяармия #mosin #nurse #russia